 Choose cotton underwear and avoid fabrics that trap heat and moisture.
 Opt for loose, comfortable clothing that allows the skin to breathe, and always change clothing after working out.

 Regularly change tampons or sanitary towels during menstruation.
+Menstrual cups are a convenient and hygienic alternative to tampons, and are avilable to purchase online.

 Avoid squeezing vaginal pimples